Sunday, October 29, 2023

 Friday, October 27, 2023

-France 2023 - A Roman Amphitheater, a Kind Pitbull, and our Final Night in Nimes
+France 2023 - A Roman Amphitheater, a Kind Pitbull, and our Final Night in France

 Nimes central station is where we find ourselves shortly after our 9am car rental return.
 Our train to Paris departs shortly before 2pm so we have five carefree, unplanned hours to enjoy.